 The stage is set.
 Everything is in its right place.
 Lights, camera, action!

 * * * * * * * * * * * * * * * * * *

-Twenty minutes before the show began the star performers were swimming about 50 feet from the lagoon’s shore.
-The water was about shoulder-level high when she stopped floating and stood up.
-Like a walrus in heat, he snorkeled in her direction until his forehead was suggestively pressed again her stomach.
+Twenty minutes before the show began the star performers swam about 50 feet from the lagoon’s shore.
+The water was roughly shoulder-level high when she stopped floating and stood up.
+Like a walrus in heat, he snorkeled towards her until his forehead was suggestively pressed again her abdomen.
 He stayed there for a few minutes; she giggled, then laughed, as his hands, hidden below the surface, groped… the sandy bottom in search of colorful sea shells.

 Ten minutes to go.
-The snorkeling gear has been abandoned as they wade towards the thatched-roof bungalows that stand in rows atop stilts of cement.
-A tall, lean Japanese man walks out onto his deck in a white bathrobe and white slippers, slowly sipping a cup of coffee as he pensively looks out on the spectacular horizon.
+He has already abandoned the snorkeling gear as they wade towards the thatched-roof bungalows standing in rows atop stilts of cement.
+A tall, lean Japanese man walks out onto his deck in a white bathrobe and white slippers, slowly sipping a cup of coffee as he looks pensively out on the spectacular horizon.
 All around him, around me, around the other couples, is the hypnotic natural beauty of the Maldives.

 If he looks down and peers through the cracks of the bungalow’s wooden floorboards, however, he’ll see another sight: a burly man and a dimunitive woman, wrapped atop one another like a pig in a blanket, lips locked in sloppy soft-porn passion.